118th Wing: Tennessee Air National Guard

 A High Mobility Artillery Rocket System (HIMARS) vehicle is loaded into one of four C-130 aircraft from the 118th Airlift Wing 4 June 2011 as the Tennessee Army National Guard's 1/181st Field Artillery Battalion headed to Fort Chaffee, Ark. for two weeks of annual training.

-Was re-established in 1946 as the Tennessee Air National Guard 118th Fighter Group, receiving federal recognition and being activated on 2 October 1947.
-Formed at Berry Field, Nashville.
-The new Group was initially assigned to the 54th Fighter Wing, Fourteenth Air Force.
-It consisted of the 105th Fighter Squadron and the 155th Fighter Squadron at Memphis Municipal Airport.
-Both squadrons flew the F-47 Thunderbolt.
-In October 1947, the 154th Fighter Squadron at Little Rock, Arkansas (Arkansas ANG), was assigned to the Group.
-The 154th flew F-51 Mustangs.

-On 1 September 1950, the group was elevated to a Wing level and was activated as the 118th Composite Wing.
-It was assigned to Fourteenth Air Force, Continental Air Command, with Wing Headquarters at Berry Field.
-The 118th Fighter Group was redesignated the 118th Composite Group and along with the 105th Fighter Squadron was absorbed by the 118th Composite Wing.
+On 1 September 1950, wing was established as the 118th Composite Wing and activated, with wing headquarters at Berry Field.
+It was assigned the 118th Composite Group.
 On 1 February 1951, the 118th Composite Wing, 118th Composite Group and 105th Fighter Squadron were redesignated the 118th Tactical Reconnaissance Wing, Group and Squadron respectively.

-The 118th Tactical Reconnaissance Wing (TRW) and Group were activated for federal service 1 February 1951.
-On 13 April 1951, the 118th TRW was reassigned to Tactical Air Command, (TAC), Langley AFB, Virginia, and operated from the municipal airport at Memphis, TN.
-On 3 August 1951, the 118th TRW was released from assignment to TAC and reassigned and transferred to Headquarters Ninth Air Force, Shaw AFB, SC.
-The 105th Tactical Reconnaissance Squadron stayed at Berry Field.
-It was redesignated as the 105th Fighter Interceptor Squadron and was activated in place 1 March 1951.
-While on active duty, it operated two geographically separated units; Detachment 1 flying P-47 Thunderbolt aircraft, from McGhee-Tyson Airport at Knoxville, TN, provided air defense for the Atomic Energy Commission at Oak Ridge, and Detachment 2 was the 4674th Ground Observer Squadron, Smyrna, TN.
+The 118th Tactical Reconnaissance Wing and Group were activated for federal service 1 February 1951.
+On 13 April 1951, the 118th TRW was reassigned to Tactical Air Command, (TAC), Langley Air Force Base, Virginia, and operated from the municipal airport at Memphis, TN.
+On 3 August 1951, the 118th TRW was released from assignment to TAC and reassigned and transferred to Headquarters Ninth Air Force, Shaw Air Force Base, South Carolina.

 1 January 1953, the 118th Tactical Reconnaissance Wing returned to Berry Field with the following assigned units: 118th Tactical Reconnaissance Group, 105th Tactical Reconnaissance Squadron, 155th Tactical Reconnaissance Squadron at Memphis, and the 154th Tactical Reconnaissance Squadron at Little Rock, AR.
 The units were equipped with the RF-51 Mustang from 1953 – 1954, the Lockheed RF-80C Shooting Star from 1954 – 1956, and the Republic RF-84F Thunderflash from 1956 to early 1961.